microsoft/nni/docs/en_US/ExperimentConfig.md

       Note: users could only specify one way to set tuner, for example, set {tunerName, optimizationMode} or {tunerCommand, tunerCwd}, and could not set them both.

-  * __includeIntermeidateResults__
+  * __includeIntermediateResults__

-      If __includeIntermeidateResults__ is true, the last intermediate results of the trials early stopped by assessor are sent to tuner as final results.
-The default value of __includeIntermeidateResults__ is false.
+      If __includeIntermediateResults__ is true, the last intermediate results of the trials early stopped by assessor are sent to tuner as final results.
+The default value of __includeIntermediateResults__ is false.

 * __assessor__